 With all the constant pressures, the marketing dilemma for small businesses is finding time and money to invest in marketing programs.
 Too often, it can seem like an attractive task to set aside until later.
 Powering through sales challenges and bringing in revenue can quickly filter to the top of the priority list.
 But powering through anything isn’t a sustainable strategy.

-Leads dry up, and soon, your sales team is left hunting for leads instead of closing business.
+Leads dry up, and soon, your sales team is left hunting for leads instead of closing the business.
 Building a predictable demand generation engine is critical for any business, and that requires an investment, even when money is tight.

-Resist the temptation to focus on the “low hanging fruit” at the expense of a long-term strategy.
+Resist the temptation to focus on the “low-hanging fruit” at the expense of a long-term strategy.
 A well-executed marketing plan can deliver the revenue your business needs and increase profitability over time, solving the marketing dilemma.